joncmh91/TripleTen-Data-Analytics-Portfolio/README.md

 <br><br>

 13. **CAPSTONE PROJECT - Part 1**
-<br> **Title:** *"Customer Segmentation For An E-commerce Website."*
-<br>Summary: *An E-commerce platform dealing in household goods has a need to personalize unique offerings to distinct customer
+<br> **Title:** *"Customer Segmentation For An E-commerce Website."* - An E-commerce platform dealing in household goods has a need to personalize unique offerings to distinct customer
 profiles of their customer base.
-The client does not have personal and demographic data at their disposal, hence website transactional data is used for segmenting purposes.*
+The client does not have personal and demographic data at their disposal, hence website transactional data is used for segmenting purposes.
-<br> > ***N.B.*** This project is intended to simulate a real-life project environment with a client.
+<br> > ***N.B.*** This project is intended to simulate a real-world project environment with a client.

     - Project Decomposition
       * Project perliminaries with client - this involves establishing the problem statement, success indicators,